Maolbhuidhe Bed and Breakfast, Fionnphort, Isle of Mull

 The principal ferry port for Mull is Oban; there are two other ferries which run from Lochaline (Morvern) and Kilchoan (Ardnamurchan).

-How to get to Mull by road
+How to get to Oban by road

 The routes outlined below are the principal ways of getting to Mull, and they all end at one of the three ferries.
 There are, of course, alternative routes and variations on those below.
 Much depends on the time you have available.
 We recommend that you use these directions in conjunction with a map of at least sufficiently large scale to see the way-points mentioned.